-What demographic an anime belonged to used to be super important to me as a teenager.
-I got into anime thanks to shounen series like Naruto, but as I grew older and wanted other people to take my hobbies seriously, I was determined to become a seinen purist.
+What demographic an anime belongs to used to be super important to me as a teenager.
+I got into anime thanks to shounen series like Naruto, but as I grew older, I wanted other people to take my hobbies seriously.
+I was determined to become a seinen purist.
 An effort that I would soon discover was utterly pointless.

 Seinen and josei are used to refer to the grown-up alternatives.
 Seinen are manga for manly men and josei is for womenfolk.
 The exact differences that decide what mold any show fits in are loosely-defined at best and oftentimes lost in translation.
-For Western purposes, the main way in which we tell is whether a story “feels” mature, which isn’t exactly a metric that can be effectively measured.
+For Western purposes, the main way in which we tell is whether a story “feels” mature.
+A metric that can’t be effectively measured.

 Teenage Casper considered it very important that he watch anime like Berserk and Hellsing.
 Grown-up series that did away with the childish rubbish that prominently featured in “kiddie” shounen anime.
 What I really wanted was dark fantasy, edgy violence, and grim storylines.
-I was obsessed with Elfen Lied when it came out and still love the show tremendously, but it’s not exactly a “mature” series.
-Elfen Lied certainly features sex and violence aplenty, but not in any way that reflects positively on the maturity of its audience.
+I was obsessed with Elfen Lied when it came out, but it’s not exactly a “mature” series.
+Elfen Lied certainly features sex and violence aplenty, just not in any way that reflects positively on the maturity of its audience.

-That “seinen” doesn’t necessarily equate to “mature” is made even more obvious when you venture outside of the action and horror genres.
+That “seinen” doesn’t necessarily equate to “mature” is made even more obvious when you venture outside of action anime.
 K-On! is a seinen series, as are Hidamari Sketch and Lucky Star.
 Shows that teenage me wouldn’t have picked up under any circumstance.

 Hanamaru Kindergarten discards a perfectly good concept for a kids show to instead cater to the questionably-lucrative audience of “seinen” fans that enjoy stories about toddlers.
 I sure hope those bouncing breasts and Evangelion references were worth it.